opnsense/docs/source/manual/how-tos/caddy.rst

 * Press **Save** and **Apply**

 ..
 Note:: Leave all other fields to default or empty.
 Now Caddy listens on Port 80 and 443, and reverse proxies everything from mydomain.duckdns.org to 192.168.1.1:80.
 All headers and the real IP are automatically passed to the upstream destination.
-For different ports, check the advanced settings.
 Let's Encrypt Certificate and Dynamic DNS Updates are all handled automatically.

 ---------------------------------